MohamedHamed83/albums/README.md

-angular1 babel webpack
+Albums

-Using angular 1.6, Es6, firebase 3 and webpack 2 to build gym web app
+Using angular 1.6, Es6 and webpack 2 to build Albums app

-##Note
-This project is very much still a work in progress.

 ## Setup and install